buddhist-uni/buddhist-uni.github.io/_content/av/japanese-world-map_moerman-max.md

 ---

 The 500-year history of world maps in Buddhist Japan and what these maps tell us about the Japanese, Buddhist identity.

+This interview explores David Max Moerman’s study of the largely unknown history of Japanese, Buddhist world maps.
+His work uncovers an alternative history of Japanese Buddhism shaped by a Buddhist geographic imaginary that engaged multiple cartographic and cosmological worldviews.